back to index

 Our methods explore a connection with the notion of convergence in the theory of limits of dense combinatorial objects, introducing and studying a natural approximate version of the Erdős-Hajnal property that allows for a negligible error in the edges (in general, predicates) but requires linear-sized uniform sets in convergent sequences of models (this is much stronger than what stable regularity can provide as the error is required to go to zero).
 Finally, surprisingly, we completely characterize all hereditary classes of finite graphs that have this approximate Erdős-Hajnal property.
 The proof highlights both differences and similarities with the original conjecture.

 • L. N. Coregliano and M. Malliaris.
-"Weak randomness in graphons and theons." arxiv 62 pages, 2022.
+"Weak randomness in graphons and theons."
+Accepted to Random Structures and Algorithms.
+68 pages, revised 2024. arxiv.

 Abstract: Call a hereditary family F of graphs strongly persistent if there exists a graphon W such that in all subgraphons W′ of W, F is precisely the class of finite graphs that have positive density in W′.